smlinux/nexuiz/Docs/server/readme.txt

 http://alientrap.org/wiki/pmwiki.php?n=Main.GameTweaks
 http://alientrap.org/wiki/pmwiki.php?n=Main.ConsoleCommands

-For your convenience you can also find a nexuizserver to irc gateway in rcon2irc-*.tar.bz2.
-It allows you to watch and communincate with active players on your nexuizserver via irc.
+rcon2irc is a Nexuiz server to irc gateway.
+It allows you to watch and communicate with active players on your server via irc.
 Extract it and read its rcon2irc.txt to learn how to setup and use it!

+rcon.pl is a perl script that implements rcon which can be used to remotely control your server.